Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 ### Academic Honesty

+Data science is inherently collaborative, so I fully expect students to collaborate with each other and reference online resources.
+However, all work that you submit must be your own.
+All students, staff, and faculty are bound by the Smith College Honor Code, which Smith has had since 1944:

-> Smith College expects all students to be honest and committed to the principles of academic and intellectual integrity in their preparation and submission of course work and examinations.
-Students and faculty at Smith are part of an academic community defined by its commitment to scholarship, which depends on scrupulous and attentive acknowledgement of all sources of information, and honest and respectful use of college resources.
+> Students and faculty at Smith are part of an academic community defined by its commitment to scholarship, which depends on scrupulous and attentive acknowledgement of all sources of information and honest and respectful use of college resources.<br><br>Smith College expects all students to be honest and committed to the principles of academic and intellectual integrity in their preparation and submission of course work and examinations.
+All submitted work of any kind must be the original work of the student who must cite all the sources used in its preparation.<br><br>
+> <p style="text-align: right">
+> \~Smith Academic Honor Code
+> </p>

 Any cases of dishonesty or plagiarism will be reported to the Academic Honor Board.
 Examples of dishonesty or plagiarism include:

 -   Submitting work completed by another student as your own.
--   Copying and pasting words from sources without quoting and citing the author.
+-   Copying and pasting text *or code* from sources without quoting and citing the author.
 -   Paraphrasing material from another source without citing the author.
 -   Failing to cite your sources correctly.
 -   Falsifying or misrepresenting information in submitted work.
 -   Paying another student or service to complete assignments for you.

-#### Student Collaboration
+Learning to code is most similar to learning a new language; *you will only learn by doing*.
+No amount of rote copying will advance you beyond the most elementary levels of understanding.
+Please keep this in mind.

+### Code of Conduct

+As the instructor for this course, I am committed to making participation in this course a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, or religion.
+Examples of unacceptable behavior by participants in this course include the use of sexual language or imagery, derogatory comments or personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.

+As the instructor I have the right and responsibility to point out and stop behavior that is not aligned to this Code of Conduct.
+Participants who do not follow the Code of Conduct may be reprimanded for such behavior.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the instructor.

+All students and the instructor are expected to adhere to this Code of Conduct in all settings for this course: seminars, office hours, and over Slack.

+This Code of Conduct is adapted from the [Contributor Covenant][].

 ### Accommodation